catchshashank/gsoc-pymc/GSOC-PROPOSAL.md

 This is five steps of boilerplate before any scientific insight is produced.
 The consequence is that users may skip the checks.
-A survey of PyMC example notebooks confirms this — posterior predictive checks appear in fewer than 40% of published examples, and prior predictive checks in fewer than 20%, despite both being explicitly recommended in the official workflow documentation.

 ### 2.3 The Gap This Proposal Fills